 Region 2 – South LA: David Salazar - My first experience in tutoring for School On Wheels was when I met Issa who taught me how important it is to help kids during difficult times in their lives and how we can help so much by just being there.
 I learned as much from my experience tutoring as Issa learned in being confident in his math and himself.
 Region 2 – South LA:…Read More

-Becoming a volunteer tutor for a homeless student can be one of the most rewarding experiences of your life.
+Becoming a volunteer tutor can be one of the most rewarding experiences of your life.

 Please view our location map to see where we provide in-person volunteer opportunities.